top of page

 Are there specific loans available for first-time home buyers?

-Yes, first time home buyers can take advantage of government-backed loans like USDA and VA loans that have little to no down payment requirement and relaxed credit standards.
+Yes, first-time home buyers can take advantage of government-backed loans like USDA loans and FHA loans that have low down payment requirements and relaxed credit standards.
+VA loans are available to eligible veterans and service members regardless of whether they're first-time buyers.

 Does getting a mortgage without any down payment impact the interest rates?